Annamarie2019/ExampleDApps/README.md

 `node scripts/test examples/deposit-address [<local|testnet>] ${source-chain} ${destination-chain} ${amount}`

-`Deposit-address` is a transaction.
+`Deposit-address` is a simple send transaction.
 There is no smart contract to deploy.

 ### Headers